SteelCompendium/data-md-dse/Bestiary/Chapters/Dynamic Terrain.md

 #### Deactivate

 Most terrain objects can be deactivated under certain circumstances.
-The Sabotage skill is generally applicable for tests made to deactivate mechanisms and siege engines, while traps might allow different skills to be used depending on their setup-Alchemy to deactivate a pool of flammable oil, Nature to deactivate a spiked pit trap in a forest, Magic or Psionics to deactivate a supernatural object, and so forth.
+The Sabotage skill is generally applicable for tests made to deactivate mechanisms and siege engines, while traps might allow different skills to be used depending on their setup—Alchemy to deactivate a pool of flammable oil, Nature to deactivate a spiked pit trap in a forest, Magic or Psionics to deactivate a supernatural object, and so forth.
 Disabling a supernatural object requires a more intricate process detailed in each object's stat block.

 Once a terrain object is deactivated, the Director determines what must be done to reset it and how long it takes to do so.